open-resources/dash_curriculum/_sources/part2/chapter8.md

 3. You can create animations through arguments like `animation_frame` and `animation_group`
 ```

 One thing all following chart types have in common, is that we're using the very same dataset and that very little data wrangling is required.
-The few data wrangling techniques that *are* used are only there because some chart types require a specific data format or simply look better with a smaller subset of the gapminder dataset.
+The few data wrangling techniques that are used are only there because some chart types require a specific data format, or simply look better with a smaller subset of the gapminder dataset.

 ## 8.3.1 Stacked bar chart with `px.bar()`